 The National Student Financial Aid Scheme (NSFAS)

-NSFAS is the South African government student loan and bursaries schemes.
+NSFAS is the South African government student loan and bursaries scheme.
 It was set up to help South African students to further their education at public TVET colleges and universities.
 It provides a sustainable financial aid system for loans and bursaries, allowing deserving learners to realise their potential and hopes for the future

 Bursaries are available for specific fields of study, such as accounting, actuarial science and various scarce skills study fields.
 Since there are not enough bursaries available for all learners in South Africa, you may receive a loan that is repayable when you start working.